 - Yarthung Horse Festival in Manang in June or July.

-- Gai Jatra, a festival in Kathmandu Valley to commemorate the death of loved ones, on Aug.
-19, 2019.
+- Gai Jatra, a festival in Kathmandu Valley to commemorate the death of loved ones.
 Family members of the deceased dress as cows or lead a cow through the streets.

-- Teej festival for women on Sept.
-1, 2019.
+- Teej festival for women.
 Thousands of women wearing red come to celebrate at Pashupatinath temple in Kathmandu.

 After the monsoon withdraws around the third week of September, the skies become clear and the weather stable.
 The glorious post-monsoon period is the best time to visit Nepal weather-wise.
 Being high season, there's a great demand for accommodations.
 Prices leap, and hotels in Kathmandu get booked up.
 Be prepared to jostle for space on Nepal's classic trekking trails too.
 Similar to in spring, stick to the off-beat treks to avoid the crowds.